jakubtomsu/awesome-odin/README.md

 [Odin](https://odin-lang.org/) is a general-purpose programming language built for high-performance, modern systems and data-oriented programming.

-Star (⭐) means the resource is exceptionally good.
+A star (⭐) means the resource is exceptionally good.

 > [!NOTE]
 > Some of the lists are based on the [Odin Libs Wiki Page](https://github.com/odin-lang/Odin/wiki/Odin-Libs)

 > [!IMPORTANT]
-> Many commonly used bindings are already included in [Vendor Collection](https://pkg.odin-lang.org/vendor/) which comes with the compiler.
+> Many commonly used bindings are already included in the [Vendor Collection](https://pkg.odin-lang.org/vendor/) which comes with the compiler

 # Contents
 - [Libraries](#libraries)